 Digital marketing is about “pulling” your audience in as opposed to “pushing” them towards your brand as what traditional marketing does.
 With distributing flyers and buying advertisement spots on TV, the information about the brand is pushed and the relationship is mainly one-way with the company rallying for popularity.
 With online marketing, marketers produce great content to pull the audience towards their brand.
 The relationship is two-way because the objective of this type of marketing is not mainly awareness or popularity but engagement.

 Content marketing plays a big role here because it is the content that makes a brand relevant.
-Stores going digital must focus on content to capture the audience, look credible, and keep interactions alive.
+Stores going digital must focus on content to capture the audience, look credible by buying likes and views from SocialBoosting, and keep interactions alive.
 Before publishing your first content or post, map out a plan on how you want people to recognize and engage with your brand.
 You must be clear about “who you are” and “what you stand for” before you can come up with great content and pull your audience in.

 Focus on customers